neuresthetics/grokAlign/Ethics II: Of the Power of Plastic Finite Modes and the Possible Eternal Sculpting of the Attributes.md

 # Ethics II: Of the Power of Plastic Finite Modes and the Possible Eternal Sculpting of the Attributes

-Jason T Burns - Neuresthetics
+[ Jason T Burns - Neuresthetics ]

-This is as it is in the object
+*Procedural Synthesis Engine (Geometric First Principles Generation) + Steel Man Collider + Ten-Judge Tribunal (Unanimous Survival Across All Parts)*

-*Demonstrated in Geometrical Order and Hardened by the Steelman Collider*
+This is as it is in grokΛlign.

-*Final Version: 03 December 2025*
+---
-*Ten-Judge Tribunal: 10–0 Unanimous Survival Across All Parts*
+---

 ## Preface to the Treatise